-We calculate these two measures using the empirical data set.
-The results are shown in Figure 4 and given in Table 1.
-Figure 4 presents time series plots of absolute differences.
-The red lines represent time series plots of absolute differences that calculated from our efficient blankets, whereas the blue lines are those obtained using the simple method, where \tilde{C}j is replaced by B_j .
-The red lines are very close to the horizontal lines at zero, which implies that the proposed efficient blankets are sufficiently close to the true sets.
-Table 1 indicates the adequacy ratios in the first two columns and the efficiency ratio, the ratio of two adequacy ratios, in the third column.
-Although the adequacy ratios of the efficient blankets differ with respect to their parameters, they are much (about 200 to 2,500 times) higher than those of the simple blanket B_j .
-Therefore, based on the empirical data set, our proposed method well approximates the true regions for both β_1 and β_2 .
+We calculate these two measures using the empirical dataset.
+The results are shown in Figure 5 and given in Table 1.
+Figure 5 presents time series plots of absolute differences.
+The red lines represent time series plots of absolute differences that calculated from our efficient blankets, whereas the blue lines are those obtained using the simple method, where \tilde{C}j is

-4 Empirical analysis and policy evaluation of residential gas demand
+5 Empirical analysis and policy evaluation of residential gas demand

-4.1 Data description
+5.1 Data description